 A no open or LS differential allows each tire to rotate at different speeds.in the case of my truck, I have 2-3wd in a sense.
 LS in the rear that will hold spinning to a point (1-2 wheels) and an open front differential that give me 1 more wheel with power.
 3wd until the rear LS lets go and only 1 spin giving me 2wd.

-Do I get better 4×4 action or true 4 wheel drive is there a manual way to lock my auto hub?
+I get better 4×4 action or true 4 wheel drive.
+Is there a manual way to lock my auto hub?
 No (OK in some cases yes).
-In the case of No… If your hubs are locked, they are locked whether it’s the internal auto-lock working or manually.. they aren’t doing anything but locking the axle to the hub.
+If your hubs are locked, they are locked whether it’s the internal auto-lock working or manually.. they aren’t doing anything but locking the axle to the hub.
 Locked is locked as long as they are not broken.